…2008 to the present (more or less)

-Other sites, notably this, update information constantly, and for reasons of insufficinet time on my part I have decided to end the chronology – though maybe various other texts or information not available elsewhere will appear here in the future.
+Other sites, notably this, update information constantly, and for reasons of insufficient time on my part I have decided to update the chronology following April 2019 pretty sporadically and rather inconsistently.

 re-arranged on 8th August 2016

 The chronology, which dates from March 2013 up until the present, is now at the top of this page.
 It is followed by a list of texts with links from December 2008 until more or less the present, and includes also events preceding March 2013, which the chronology dates from (scroll down to the bottom of the chronology for this list).

 “There is no avoiding war.
 It can only be postponed to the advantage of your enemy.”

 This is a list of links taken from my “news of opposition” page together with comments placed in reverse chronological order up until March 2013.